KikiDow/Interactive-Frontend-project/README.md

 - simonSound3.mp3
 - simonSound4.mp3

 ## Testing
+* As no module for testing has yet been covered on the course, no technical tests were conducted on the application.
+* A form of White Box testing was conducted by the developer using potential use cases or user stories to ensure that each link in the application followed the intended path.
+This was also done for each feature outlined in the Features section to ensure they were working as intended.
+* A form of Black Box testing was done by asking both a friend and the student's mentor on the course to use the application without instruction.
+Their feedback was then used to make improvements.

 ## Deployment
+The application is deployed using github pages and can be accessed by clicking ["here"](LINK)

 ## Credits

 ### Content
+* All textual content was created by the Developer.

 ### Media
 * The file "Brain_Image.jpeg" used as the background image was retrieved from